 Energy Flux Model Descriptions In the following, we present the general model concepts.
 More detailed model descriptions can be found in the appendix (Appendix A) and the associated literature.
 The sub-model choices of Expert-N 5.0 are shown in Tab.
-4. All five LSMs used the energy conservation equation to describe the energy fluxes at the surface layer:
+4. All five models used the energy conservation equation to describe the energy fluxes at the surface layer:

 Rn-Hs-L-G=0 (1)